Exclusive Inside Pics From Sudeep & Ravichandran Film Ravi Bopanna! Kiccha Turns Lawyer

 Sudeep Feels Lucky

-The news regarding Sudeep and Ravichandran coming together for a film, has surely gotten fans of both the stars excited.
-This duo previously worked together in the film Apporva, talking about working with the Crazy Star, Sudeep told Cinema Express, "I feel lucky to be working under Ravichandran's direction."
+The news regarding Sudeep and Ravichandran coming together for a film, has surely gotten fans of both stars excited.
+This duo has previously worked together in Apporva.
+Talking about working with the Crazy Star, Sudeep told Cinema Express, "I feel lucky to be working under Ravichandran's direction."

 Kichha To Play Pivotal Role

 Sudeep is said to be playing the role of a lawyer in Ravi Bopanna.
-He's only making a guest appearance in the film, but his character is said to play an important an important role in the climax.
+He's only making a guest appearance in the film, but his character is said to play an important role in the climax.

 On Working With Ravichandran